jasonincanada/kattis/notes/Coin Change.md

 # Coin Change

 This is the classic challenge to make an exact amount of change using the fewest number of coins, when you're given the different coin values ahead of time.
 Now that I'm getting into non-trivial dynamic programming problems, it's becoming a challenge to write clear code that expresses its intent.
-So the motivation with this project is to see if Rust's syntax and idioms can make dynamic programming a bit easier to read and write.
+So my motivation for this challenge is to see if Rust's syntax and idioms can make dynamic programming a bit easier to read and write.

 ## `enumerate()` all the things